Fantasma d'amore: Production

 Fantasma d'amore was shot on location in Pavia and Cine Industrial Studios in Rome.
-The film started shooting in October 26, 1980.
+The film started shooting on October 26, 1980.

 Release

 Fantasma d'amore was distributed by Ceiad in Italy on 3 April 1981.
 It was released in France as Fantôme d'amour on 29 April 1981 and in West Germany on 21 May 1982 as Die zwei Gesichter einer Frau.
 The film was also screened at the 1982 Chicago International Film Festival in October 1982.